Warburg Pincus: Funds

+In April 2023, Warburg Pincus and ArchiMed agreed to sell the France-headquartered business Polyplus to life science group Sartorius for approximately €2.4 billion.

 Fight over the Warburg name

 During the post-war period, Eric Warburg vied with his cousin Siegmund Warburg, founder of S.G.
 Warburg, over the use of the Warburg name in New York.
 Siegmund wished to expand the S.G.
 Warburg franchise into New York but was blocked by the existence of E.M.
 Warburg & Co.
 Following the effective sale of the business to Pincus, Siegmund Warburg accused Eric of prostituting the Warburg name.
 "Complicating matters was that Siegmund thought Pincus the wrong kind of Jew—of Eastern European ancestry, with a garment-district background.
 Professionally, he thought Pincus well below haute banque stature in the venture capital world."

 In January 1970, Siegmund finally got the name changed to E.M.
 Warburg, Pincus & Company to differentiate it from S.G.
 Warburg & Company.
 "In the end, however, Lionel Pincus had the last laugh on Siegmund.
 He expanded Eric's tiny firm into a giant, thriving business, with three and a half billion dollars of venture capital partnerships."

-In 1999, they attempted to purchase English Premier League association football club Everton F.C.
+In 1999, they attempted to purchase English Premier League association football club Everton.